Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### clientRequestUrl

 The URL that client requests from Enterprise Viewer to OpenContent should be made to.
-Generally, this only changes if OpenContent has a different REST root, `/alfresco/OpenContent` for example used when OC is an Alfresco subsystem.
+Generally, this only changes if OpenContent has a different REST root, `/alfresco/OpenContent` for example used when OpenContent is an Alfresco subsystem.

 Default value: `/OpenContent/rest`